Gogo1951/Consumable-Connoisseur/README.md

 Zero Configuration: No options menu required.
 Just install and play.

-Performance Optimized: Only updates when inventory changes or combat ends; zero CPU impact during raids or PVP combat.
+Performance Optimized: Only updates when inventory changes or combat ends; zero CPU impact during raids or PvP combat.

 ## Installation

-Install the addon.
+1. Install the addon.

-Log in.
+2. Log in.

-Open your Macro window (/macro).
+3. Open your Macro window (`/macro` or `/m`).

-Look for macros named `- Food`, `- Water`, etc.
+4. Look for macros named `- Food`, `- Water`, etc.

-Drag them to your bars!
+5. Drag them to your bars.
+6. Done, never think about consumables again. (=

 Note: If you run out of a specific item, the macro will default to a fallback icon and print a message if clicked.